rapidsai/raft/README.md

 RAFT provides a header-only C++ library and pre-compiled shared libraries that can 1) speed up compile times and 2) enable the APIs to be used without CUDA-enabled compilers.

-RAFT also provides a Python library that is currently limited to
+RAFT also provides 2 Python libraries:
-1. a python wrapper around the `raft::handle_t` for managing cuda library resources
-2. definitions for using `raft::handle_t` directly in cython
-3. tools for building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/)
+- `pyraft` - reusable infrastructure for building analytics, such as tools for building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/).

-The Python API is being improved to wrap the algorithms and primitives from the categories above.
+- `pylibraft` - cython wrappers around RAFT algorithms and primitives.

 ## Getting started